 I became a die-hard fan of Robin Sharma after reading his book The Monk Who Sold His Ferrari.
 I pre-ordered this book and was very excited to read his latest book.
 This book follows the same pattern as his earlier books (i.e) blend the life teachings in an interesting story.
 I could see a big difference.
 This book is more of a story which explains the teachings than the teachings explicitly.
 Each portion of the story comes with a summary.
 The story goes like this…

 Jonathan Laundry is a hardworking automobile designer who struggles to find a balance between his work life and personal life.
 He is separated from his wife Anisha and his son Adam.
 His life is in turmoil.
 Suddenly, his mom forces him to meet Julian Mantle, his cousin and the hero of the previous book.
 Julian makes him travel around the world to the sensual tango halls of Buenos Aires, the haunting catacombs of Paris, the gleaming towers of Shanghai and the staggeringly beautiful Taj Mahal in India and meet his friends to collect the talismans.
-Each talisman and the encounter with Julian’s friends teach him the life lessons that is very much needed for him to save his family and become successful in his life.
+Each talisman and the encounter with Julian’s friends teach him the life lessons that are very much needed for him to save his family and become successful in his life.
 Here is a gist of the teachings…

 The most important gift we can give ourselves is the commitment to living our authentic life.We must break free of the seductions of society and live life on our own terms, under our own values and aligned with our original dreams.We must explore the deep-seated, unseen hopes, desires, strengths and weaknesses that make us who we are.
 Every decision we make, every step we take, must be informed by our commitment to living a life that is true and honest and authentic to ourselves and ourselves alone.
 As we proceed, we are certain to experience fortune well beyond our highest imagination.

 The greatest risk in life is taking no risks.
 But every time we do that which we fear, we take back the power that fear has stolen from us - for on the other side of our fears lives our strength.
-Every time we step into the discomfort of growth and progress, we become more free.
+Every time we step into the discomfort of growth and progress, we become freer.
 The more fears we walk through, the more powers we reclaim.
 In this way, we grow both fearless and powerful, and thus are able to live the lives of our dreams.